odedritov/ia_ma_sim/sim_results.md

 The code bellow summarizes and presents the result of Monte Carlo power simulations for the main model presented in our preregistration.

-The following code loads and reformats simulation output:
+The following code loads and reformats the simulation output:

 ``` r
 load("simulation1.RData")